 [Katie: Below is a good paragraph, but I’m not sure where it fits.
 Its rather not specific for our current meta-analysis, but a general comment about the field.]

-When it comes to designing studies, best practices and current standards might not always overlap.
+Another aspect of study design, namely sample size planning, shows that best practices and current standards might not always overlap.
 Indeed, across a set of previous meta-analyses it was shown that particularly infant research does not adjust sample sizes according to the effect in question (Bergmann et al., 2018).
-A meta-analysis is a first step in improving experiment planning by measuring the underlying effect and its variance, which is directly related to the sample needed to achieve satisfactory power in the null hypothesis significance testing framework.
+A meta-analysis is a first step in improving experiment planning by providing an estimate of the population effect and its variance, which is directly related to the sample needed to achieve satisfactory power in the null hypothesis significance testing framework.
 Failing to take effect sizes into account can both lead to underpowered research and to testing too many participants, both consequences are undesirable for a number of reasons that have been discussed in depth elsewhere.
 We will just briefly mention two that we consider most salient for theory building: Underpowered studies will lead to false negatives more frequently than expected, which in turn results in an unpublished body of literature (citationcitation).
+At the same time, underpowered studies with significant outcomes are likely to overestimate the effect, leading to wrong estimations of the population effect when paired with publication bias (citation).
 Overpowered studies mean that participants were tested unnecessarily, which has ethical implications particularly when working with infants and other difficult to recruit and test populations.

+The estimated effect for mispronunciation sensitivity in this meta-analysis is xxx, and the most frequently observed sample size is xxx participants.
+If we were to assume that researchers assess mispronunciation sensitivity in a simple ANOVA, the resulting power is xxx.
+Reversely, to achieve 80% power, one would need to test xxx participants.
+Note that many studies in this meta-analysis included further factors to be tested, leading to two-way interactions (age versus mispronunciation sensitivity is a common example), which will require even larger sample sizes.
+We thus strongly advocate for a consideration of power and the reported effect sizes to test infants’ mispronunciation sensitivity.

 [Katie: I am not sure where to talk about this, or actually how to talk about this.]
 For example, the Difference Score dependent variable substracts the pre-naming phase PTL from the post-naming phase PTL.
 Some studies compute this variable on the level of condition (e.g. White & Morgan, 2008), but this reduces SOMETHING, WHICH IS A BAD SOMETHING.